 This method only works if the person being searched is a property owner or married, but there are other resources available that don’t depend on specific ownership or activity.

 Probably one of the fastest ways to verify someone’s identity is to check online.
-People post all sorts of personal information to public social media profiles, and searching the name in any search engine will likely provide a number of potentials.
+People post all sorts of personal information to public social media profiles, and searching the name in any search engine will likely provide several potentials.

 The benefit of using online resources is that the background ID check can ensure that the person being checked is the same individual, hopefully with pictures and other confirmation.

-Once the identity, address, date of birth and more is found and verified, criminal records can be checked and other background checks can be performed.
+Once the identity, address, date of birth, and more are found and verified, criminal records can be checked and other background checks can be performed.

 Criminal History Background Check Process